 This moment in American history has created a new national consciousness about the persistent inequities wrought by systemic racism, including the treatment of people of color by law enforcement, the healthcare system, and the education system.
 Charged with supporting states to systemically improve outcomes for students with disabilities, NCSI is in a pivotal position to help our state education agency clients and their stakeholders to explore the intersection of race and disability in education, and to resolve those inequities specifically within special education that disadvantage students of color.
 Given longstanding challenges with the disproportionate identification and discipline of students of color with disabilities and the alarming gaps in various educational outcome measures when disaggregated by race and disability status, there is so much more work to do to ensure special education meaningfully supports the negation of systemic inequities, rather than contribute to them.
 But merely making a statement will not make a notable difference in the way that students of color experience education or realize academic and behavioral outcomes as a result of those experiences.
 Action is needed.
 NCSI is committed.

 We are committed to systemically embedding within our work the intentional analysis of how race and ethnicity affect outcomes for students with disabilities and how systems can improve in response to increased awareness and understanding.
-While we already support state and local systems in the foundational areas of data literacy, stakeholder and family engagement, research-informed practices, and systems coherence, we will expand our focus in these areas in ways that intentionally address implicit bias and work to eradicate it.
+While we already support state and local systems in the foundational areas of data literacy, stakeholder and family engagement, research-informed practice, and systems coherence, we will expand our focus in these areas in ways that intentionally address implicit bias and work to eradicate it.

 - To increase data literacy, we will challenge the status quo by routinely disaggregating and analyzing data by race and ethnicity, and engage stakeholders in conversation about what those data may mean about the flaws in the system.